-Workforce & Continuing Education
+Career & Technical Education-Continuing Education

-Victoria College offers a variety of workforce and continuing education courses and programs designed to meet the needs of the community.
-From customized training to lifelong learning activities, Victoria College Workforce & Continuing Education provides businesses, industries, and individuals the opportunity to learn or improve technical and professional competencies, along with vocational and recreational classes for personal enrichment.
+Victoria College offers a variety of courses and programs designed to meet the needs of the community.
+From customized training to lifelong learning activities, Victoria College Career & Technical Education-Continuing Education provides businesses, industries, and individuals the opportunity to learn or improve technical and professional competencies, along with vocational and recreational classes for personal enrichment.

 Workshops, seminars, and institutes can be planned to meet needs of specific groups.
 In such cases, Continuing Education Units (CEUs) may be awarded to participants.
-For more information, contact the Workforce & Continuing Education Department at (361) 582-2528 or via email to WCE@VictoriaCollege.edu.
+For more information, contact the Career & Technical Education-Continuing Education Department at (361) 582-2528 or via email to WCE@VictoriaCollege.edu.